 So here are a few things I would suggest you do during your first year of being divorced.

 Make a plan.
 Will you go to the courthouse alone or do you want a friend there for support?
 Will you go straight home and into bed?
 Or will you go shopping?
 Or get a massage?
 Or meet a friend or two for tea or prayer?
 Do not just go get divorced.
 You will walk out of that courtroom having no earthly idea what to do with yourself if you don’t have a plan for your day.

 Don’t do anything drastic.
 Don’t cut all your hair off.
 Don’t get a tattoo of something big and scary and I-am-woman-hear-me-roar on your neck.
 Don’t buy a sports car.
 And don’t marry that guy you’ve been inappropriately texting throughout your separation.
 You’re a mess right now, even though you don’t think you are…big decisions can and should wait.

 Within the first six months:

 Read my book.
 But that’s kinda a given.

 Get some coaching.
 And don’t wrap up until you’ve figured out the answers to at least these three questions: why did I marry him?, why did my marriage fail?, and what was my part in the demise of my marriage?
 Seriously.
 Keep digging until you know.

 Community.
 If you’re not attending a Bible-believing church, this is the time to find one that’s all your own.
 And if you’re attending a church but not yet in a small group, get in one.
 Divorce can be isolating.
 We must make sure we’re leaving the house and talking to other humans.
 Oh, but don’t serve just yet.
 Just soak in.

 Go through Heartbreak to Hope.
 This is my three-month comprehensive guide to ALL THINGS DIVORCE HEALING.
 You WILL feel better, stronger, softer and steadier as you move through each lesson, I promise.
-(A new session is starting super soon!)
+(A new session is starting super soon, like super super soon!)

 Within the first year: